 Since 1983 he’s been a leader of the Giraffe Heroes Project, a global nonprofit moving people to stick their necks out for the common good—and giving them the tools to succeed (www.giraffe.org).

 Graham has been part of major peace-building efforts in the Middle East and Africa.
-He now directs Giraffes Heroes International (GHI), helping citizens in poor countries solve difficult public problems such as poverty, violence, corruption and poor leadership.
+He now directs Giraffes Heroes International (GHI), helping citizens in poor and dangerous countries solve difficult public problems such as poverty, violence, corruption and poor leadership.